itsViraj777/ai-recipe-webapp/README.md

-# RecipeGenie - AI-Powered Recipe App 🍳
+# Delicious recipe  - AI-Powered Recipe App 🍳

-RecipeGenie is an intelligent recipe app powered by the **Gemini API**, designed to make cooking easier, personalized, and more enjoyable.
-Whether you're a seasoned chef or a beginner in the kitchen, RecipeGenie offers smart recipe suggestions, step-by-step cooking guidance, and detailed nutritional insights to help you create delicious meals effortlessly.
+Delicious recipe is an intelligent recipe app powered by the **Gemini API**, designed to make cooking easier, personalized, and more enjoyable.
+Whether you're a seasoned chef or a beginner in the kitchen, Delicious recipe offers smart recipe suggestions, step-by-step cooking guidance, and detailed nutritional insights to help you create delicious meals effortlessly.

 ---